 SIU Clinical Center providing over 60 years of training and service to the community

 We are deeply committed to taking preventative measures to decrease the spread of COVID-19.
-We want to ensure the health and safety of all clients, clinicians, and staff and have decided to suspend all in-person therapy services as of March 19, 2020.
-We are currently taking on new clients for psychotherapy.
-Please note, we are only offering telemental health (video session) services.
+We are currently taking on new clients for psychotherapy and offering both in-person and telemental health (video session) services.
+We want to ensure the health and safety of all clients, clinicians, and staff.
+Therefore, all in-person services require masks in accordance with the current Illinois mandates and CDC guidelines.
 If you have any questions, please call us at 618-453-2361.
 You may also email us at firstname.lastname@example.org.
-At this time, we do not know when in person psychotherapy services will resume.

-We have recently reinitiated limited psychological assessment services with precautions.
+We have also reinitiated our psychological assessment services with precautions.
 For more information about our COVID-19 precautions for assessments, please click here.
 If you are interested in assessment services, please contact us at 618-453-2361 or email@example.com.

 Resources for the public in addressing anxiety about COVID-19